BeckerSource/ChatCleanerClassic/README.md

 This was created mainly for eliminating unwanted chat in channels like "LookingForGroup". \

-Use /ccc to open the options panel.
+Use /ccleanerclassic or /ccc to open the options panel.

 Features:
 > Option to filter or allow "friendly" players (friends, guildies, etc).